sifteo/thundercracker/firmware/master/bootloader/readme.md

 ## Concessions

 Our encryption is not robust.
 However, doing something more complete would be more expensive in terms of resources and effort than we're interested in at the moment.
 Our main motivation is to deter casual copycats.

+As of the open source release, the keys are now public.
+Anyone can compile firmware that will be loaded by the bootloader, or use the bootloader's key to decrypt official firmware images.